gitter-badger/grow-controller-Rpi/README.md

 4 more project info read comments in settings.py

-run cronmaker from menu
+run cronmaker from menu (menu 'b')

-install crontab from menu
+install crontab from menu (menu 'g')

 **************************************************